scraperapi/langchain-scraperapi/README.md

-# langchain-scraperapi
+# Langchain ScraperAPI Integration

-This package contains the LangChain integration with ScraperAPI
+This package contains the LangChain integration with ScraperAPI.

 ## Installation